 Chris wrote Brand X about fictional brands in films, again for The Big Picture.
 Each piece adopts a different in-world format, such as a flying car review for a car magazine, a stock market report using companies from science fiction films and a Wired-style interview with Eldon Tyrell from Blade Runner.

 A piece on World War Z for Little White Lies, looking at the making of the movie and its meaning in relation to other apocalyptic films.

 This piece for Excuses and Half Truths assesses Miami Vice, Michael Mann's 2006 film version of the television crime series that made his name.

 Chris’s submission to magCulture’s My Favourite Magazine project, in which creatives from around the world were canvassed on the meaning to them of a specific issue of a given periodical, was chosen for the finished publication.
 It was sold to help the recovery of art director Robert Newman.

-Chris’s essay Opening Up The Square Mile: Fitzroy Robinson And The Atrium closes the Twentieth Century's peer-reviewed Journal 14 on commercial architecture in Britain.
-The piece explores the dramatic, carefully site-specific and increasingly lavishly landscaped atrium buildings designed by that architectural practice in the City of London, including Britain's first new building with the feature.
-The article includes rare imagery and interviews with past and present members of Fitzroy's, now Aukett Swanke.
+Chris’s essay Opening Up The Square Mile: Fitzroy Robinson and the Atrium closes the Twentieth Century's peer-reviewed Journal 14 on commercial architecture in Britain.
+The piece explores the dramatic, carefully site-specific and increasingly lavishly landscaped atrium buildings designed by the practice that is now part of AukettSwanke in the City of London in the 1970s, 80s and 90s, including Britain's first new building with the feature.
+The article includes rare imagery and interviews with past and present members of Fitzroy's.